RebelCode/wp-rss-aggregator/readme.txt

 = Credit =
 Created by Jean Galea from [WP Mayor](http://www.wpmayor.com)

+= Technical Stuff =
+WP RSS Aggregator uses the SimplePie class to import and handle feeds, and stores all feed sources and feed items as custom post types in the WordPress default table structure, thus no custom tables are added.

 = Translations =
 Italian - Davide De Maestri

 == Installation ==